 speaker

 Timothy Arcuri

 Thanks a lot.
-And then Eric, just a question on underutilization and how it could affect the shape of the gross margin of recovery.
-The last quarter where you didn't take charges, I think, was the end of 23 when revenue was at 1.8 a quarter.
-So if your capacity hasn't really changed since then, does revenue have to get all the way back to 1.8 before you're no longer burdened by underutilization?
-Can you talk through all that?
+And then, Eric, just a question on underutilization and how it could affect the shape of the gross margin recovery.
+The last quarter where you didn't take charges, I think, was the end of 23 when revenue was like one eight a quarter.
+And so if your capacity hasn't really changed since then, does revenue have to get all the way back to one eight before you're no longer burdened by underutilization?
+Can you kind of talk through all that?
+Thanks.

 speaker

-Thanks.
-Yeah, so that depends on what the slope of the revenue curve is and what our forecast is out in time when we get to that point in terms of how we're going to be ramping.
-So I can't put a revenue number around it of where that's going to be, but we're significant underutilized today.
+Yeah, so that kind of depends on what the slope of the revenue curve is and what our forecast is out in time when we get to that point in terms of how we're going to be ramping.
+So I can't put a revenue number around it of where that's going to be, but we're significantly underutilized today.
 That's going to continue, obviously, in the current quarter, and then we'll just gauge it as we go.
-But underutilization charges are having a pretty significant impact on our gross margin and our operating results.
-And on top of that, then we're building inventory.
-And because we don't have great historical sales at this point in time looking backward a quarter, and then as we look forward, don't have a lot of backlogs, our inventory reserve charges have been quite high also.
-And that at some point in time is going to provide a tailwind to gross margin as the environment improves.
+But underutilization charges are having a pretty significant impact on revenue gross margin and our operating results and on top of that then we're building inventory and because we don't have great historical sales at this point in time looking backward a quarter and then you know as we look forward don't have a lot of backlog our inventory reserve charges have been quite high also and you know that that at some point in time is going to provide a tailwind to gross margin as the environment improves thank you

+speaker